dwilliams27/dolphin-ai-buddy/README.md

 ╚═╝  ╚═╝╚═╝              ╚═════╝  ╚═════╝ ╚═════╝ ╚═════╝    ╚═╝
 ```

-Tools for reading/writing memory to dolphin games on mac, wrapped with typescript for easy integration.
+Tools for interacting with dolphin emulator on mac, wrapped with typescript and stuffed into an MCP server.

 ## Re-signing Dolphin
 If you don't want to turn off SIP, you'll have to re-sign Dolphin with a cert to allow `dolphin-ai-buddy` to read/write memory directly to it.